 - Backup Childcare is available for both student & postdoc families in their homes or on site at local daycare centers.

-- Join MIT Spouses & Partners Connect and MIT Mama’s Meet on Facebook to connect with other parents
+- Join MIT Spouses & Partners Connect on Facebook to connect with other parents.

 - Attend parent-child groups for parents-to-be, new parents and parents of toddlers.
 Find them on the MIT Spouses & Partners Connect calendar